spinachtree/gist/java/README.txt

 author	Peter Cashin

-date	2011-03-15
+date	2011-5-1, 2011-03-15

 This is a Java version of Gist, a PBNF grammar transform parser.

-The doc directory contains an introduction overview: GrammarsForProgrammers.
+The gist/doc directory contains an introduction overview: GrammarsForProgrammers.

+The package: org.spinachtree.gist is available in the gist.jar.
+This is a stand-alone package for Gist applications.
+It has only one public class, Gist, see javadoc/.

+The make.rb script will re-compile and generate a new gist.jar, javadoc, etc..

 The examples directory contains some PBNF grammar-transform examples.
-These examples can be executed from a shell console, or the example.rb ruby script.
+These examples can be executed from a shell console, or with cd = <path>/gist/java/ by executing: ruby examples/examples.rb

-The package: org.spinachtree.gist is available in the gist.jar, and has only one public class, Gist.
-See javadoc/.

-The make.rb script will re-compile and generate a new gist.jar, javadoc, etc..
+2011-5-1:
+-- added {...} [...] rule output modes and defaults (deleted: many {x}, option [x]).

 Development Notes -------------------------